 3) Give creatively.
 What you give someone and how you give it tells him or her more than the mere fact that you gave.
-You could give your Goth-inspired nephew a Visa gift card that he can spend on anything.
+You could give your music-loving nephew a Visa gift card that he can spend on anything.
 Or, you could target his love of music with an iTunes gift card.
-Or, you could give him Jack White’s latest “Ultra LP” on vinyl—it plays from the inside out and has a locked groove on side A. And it also shows that you were paying attention enough to know that he has a record player and would probably like that kind of music.
+Or, you could give him the new My Morning Jacket self-titled album–on vinyl–with a double clear LP and a stunning cover…just as a random example.
+And it also shows that you were paying attention enough to know that he has a record player and would probably like that kind of music.
 Creativity increases the value of your gift.

 That ever-popular song says this is the most wonderful time of the year.
 And while it can be, it’s also one of the most stressful times for far too many.
 Reframing how we view and practice giving can help transform this central element of the holidays from a burden into a blessing.